Elite

 Beagle 2 Landing

-Approaching Beagle 2 Landing space station orbiting the Asellus A moon, which orbits the planet Asellus.
+Approaching Beagle 2 Landing space station orbiting the Asellus A moon, which orbits the planet Asellus, in an early version of the game during the Beta days.
 The station is named after Colin Pillinger and his Beagle 2 spacecraft.
 Click the image to see a large version.

 Elite: Dangerous provides a testing platform for future space exploration ideas from engineering to everything else, and a holistic education about the cosmos which the human species are still a living part of, even if it feels at times only barely.